-After many surgeries in South Africa, Rory emerged with two of his toes attached to the stub of his right hand and could only barely shake hands better than a dog offering a paw.
+After many surgeries in South Africa, Rory emerged with two of his toes attached to the stub of his right hand.
+He could only barely shake hands better than a dog offering a paw.
 Rory had dual South African and Canadian citizenship and was finally able to bring suit in Canada.

 I submitted a report to Rory’s attorney and was prepared to travel to Canada to testify.
+As a firearms design and a firearms manufacture expert, I emphasized all the foregoing points, and more, in my report.
 After some months, the defense settled.
 When Rory’s attorney called to notify me, I asked why.
 She replied that the opposing attorney told her, “We could not find anyone willing to contradict Col. Alphin’s opinion.”.